Mattress Disposal Cost and Options

 Mattress recycling drop-off

-States with landfill bans (California, Connecticut, Rhode Island, Oregon, Illinois and others) run mattress recycling programs.
-Drop-off is $10 to $40 per mattress at a certified facility.
-The catch is that you need a truck big enough to haul a queen or king, and the facility has to be open.
-In the non-ban states, recycling centers are rare and usually nonprofit-run.
+States with landfill bans (California, Connecticut, Rhode Island, Oregon, Illinois, others) run mattress recycling programs.
+Drop-off runs $10 to $40 per mattress at a certified facility.
+You need a truck big enough for a queen or king, and the facility has to be open.
+In non-ban states, recycling centers are rare and mostly nonprofit-run.

 Section 04